Best-in-Class vs ERP – which route to take?

 However, if you make spend management a slave to your choice of technology rather than a considered process redesign project, you could compromise a major opportunity to take complete control of the Procure-to-Pay cycle across your organisation for the very first time.
 As a result, missing out on delivering total financial visibility and meeting the challenge of managing “maverick” spend head-on.

 The scale of unexplored opportunity is enormous.
 Up to one third of large enterprises have yet to buy any kind of procurement system and a quarter of them are not using any kind of procurement tools.

 As many of 60%* of ERP customers eProcurement licenses have not yet been installed and there could be a very good reason why the ERP system has lain dormant since the main system was implemented.

 Whilst there is no doubt that ERP systems have extensive operational data gathering capabilities, their technology focus rarely allows them to use that data to enable a transparent and accurate view of the entire Procure-to-Pay process.

-Where ERP systems tend to lack the workflow rules that enable a complete set of business benefits to be realized, purpose-built procurement systems use workflow to enforce electronic authorization, regardless of how complex the organization’s spend management hierarchy might be.
+Where ERP systems tend to lack the workflow rules that enable a complete set of business benefits to be realised, purpose-built procurement systems use workflow to enforce electronic authorisation, regardless of how complex the organisation’s spend management hierarchy might be.
 And if they are easy to use, “maverick” spenders will buy into the strategy more readily.
 Employee workarounds that you previously never had sight of until the order was received will be no longer.